andresnino1/microbit_basic_examples/README.md

 You can't get much simpler!
 Just import everything from microbit (using an asterisk) and you have what you need.
 Then just identify the pin you want to write or read from.

-Now, any time you import a whole library it can make your code a little less readable, but the alternative is just as easy to implement.
-Import from microbit only the portion of code you wish to use.
-In this example:
+Now, any time you import a library with asterisk it can make your code a little less readable, but the alternative is just as easy to implement (and you should consider using this style if you are new to programming, it will help with your memory for libraries):
 ```
 import microbit